keptn/lifecycle-toolkit/README.md

   - `keptn.sh/pre-deployment-tasks: task1,task2`
   - `keptn.sh/post-deployment-tasks: task1,task2`

+and for the Evaluations:

+  - `keptn.sh/pre-deployment-evaluations: my-evaluation-definition`
+  - `keptn.sh/post-deployment-evaluations: my-eval-definition`

 After either one of those actions has been taken, the webhook will set the scheduler of the pod and allow the pod to be scheduled.